Skip to content

 • Confusion about who can see what

-By the time teams review permissions, they’ve already created a complex and risky environment.
+By the time teams review permissions, they may have already created a complex and risky environment.
+Use The Complete Guide to SharePoint Permissions to evaluate inheritance, groups, access levels, and permission exceptions before they become harder to unwind.

 After migration, ownership often disappears.